mk12/luminosity/STYLE.md

 ### Top-Level Definitions

+#### Functions

 Comment every top-level function (particularly exported functions).
-For function comments, use the imperative tense, e.g. "Send the ..." rather than "Send**s** the ...".
+Use the imperative tense, e.g. "Send the ..." rather than "Send**s** the ...".
 Do not use block comments.
 Always use Haddock syntax.

 Function documentation should give enough information to apply the function without looking at its definition.

 Document the individual parameters only if absolutely necessary.

+#### Types

 ### End-of-Line Comments

 Separate end-of-line comments from the code using *2 spaces*.
 Align comments on consecutive lines unless it looks bad.
 Use your judgement.

 In general, avoid end-of-line comments in functions.
-If you need comments inside a function, it's probably complex enough to be split up into multiple functions.
+If you need comments inside a function (aside from very short ones), it's probably complex enough to be split up into multiple functions.

 ### Links